secretstartups/handbook/leadership/emotional-intelligence/psychological-safety-short-course/index.html.md

 Everyone at GitLab can follow these key practices to create and continue the culture we desire:

-- **Embrace a culture of respectable debate:** We have our sub value of "Disagree, Commit, Disagree" - to help embrace this practice.
+- **Embrace a culture of respectable debate:** We have our operating principle of "Disagree, Commit, Disagree" - to help embrace this practice.
 It allows us to have those conversations that spark creativity, iterations, and gather viewpoints that we may have missed.
 Our value ensures that we still progress and move forward.

 - **Encourage and Share personal stories:** This is a great way of ensuring that as team members we build relationships and, ultimately, trust at work.
 Coffee chats are a great avenue for this so that you are more comfortable bringing up pertinent issues.